QCDs – An Underutilized Philanthropic and Tax-Planning Tool

 In some situations, a QCD may also help taxpayers keep their adjusted gross income below a threshold that preserves eligibility for other deductions or minimizes additional taxes such as the tax on social security benefits, the Net Investment Income Tax (NIIT), or Medicare’s Income-Related Premium Adjustments.

-However, details matter with QCDs: We recommend making IRA donations earlier rather than later in the year because of the “first dollars out” rule, which could prevent a taxpayer from benefiting from a grant once the annual RMD amount has been met.
-Payments must be made directly to the charity from the IRA account.
-Finally, donations cannot be made to private foundations or Donor-Advised funds.
+We recommend making donations from your IRA earlier rather than later in the year because of the “first dollars out” rule.
+This rule stipulates that the initial withdrawals from an IRA are automatically applied to satisfy your RMD obligations.
+This could prevent you from benefiting from a donation once the annual RMD amount has been met.

 In summary, the QCD is an important yet underutilized tool for optimizing taxes in retirement via a thoughtful, well-conceived spending strategy.
-If you’d like to know more about how a QCD might apply to your situation, schedule a call with one of our principals by clicking the "Book Now" button below:
+If you’d like to know more about how a QCD might apply to your situation, schedule a call with one of our principals by clicking the "Book Now" button below.

 WOULD YOU LIKE TO KNOW MORE?